LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Method

-The operator norm of a strided convolution can be computed by observing that it is equal to the sum of several regular convolutions on smaller input images.
-Consider a single parameter for a stride 2 convolution kernel.
-Because of the stride, it is multiplied only with every other pixel (both horizontally and vertically).
-Similarly, parameters in the kernel which are exactly 2 apart are multiplied with the same pixels.
-In Figure \ref{fig:stride_splitconv} we outline the procedure for a $3\times 3$ kernel, with stride 2.
-Here, there are 4 different convolution positions before the pattern repeats itself; every combination of odd and even numbered indices for the horizontal and vertical axes (each pattern is marked by a different color).
-In general, the same properties hold for other values of $s$.
-We will use these properties to compute the operator norm.
+\textbf{Downsampling: operator norm for strided convolutions}: A strided convolution is equal to the sum of regular convolutions on smaller input images (see Figure \ref{fig:stride_splitconv}).
+A single parameter of a stride-2 convolution filter is multiplied only with every other pixel (horizontally and vertically).
+Similarly, filter parameters which are 2 apart are multiplied with the same pixels.
+Here, we calculate the operator norm for a stride-2 convolution operator $h$.
+Let $h^{[i]}$ and $X^{[i]}$ be the partitioned convolution kernels and input images, both zero-padded to the correct size.
+For a stride-2 convolution we have

-Denote the partitioned convolution kernels as $h^{[i]}$, and the partitioned input images as $X^{[i]}$.
-Both $h^{[i]}$ and $X^{[i]}$ are zero-padded to the correct size (illustrated as white cells in Figure \ref{fig:stride_splitconv}).
-Then we have that

-where $*_2$ denotes a stride 2 convolution.
-As $h^{[i]}*X^{[i]}$ is a regular convolution, we can determine the singular values of $h^{[i]}$ using Fourier transforms as described above.

-In general, equation \ref{eq:stridesplit} is analogous to the equation of a convolutional layer with 4 input channels and 1 output channel.
-The operator norm of such a convolutional layer is described in \cite{googlebrain}.
-There, they collect the singular values of the convolutional layer into a tensor $P\in\mathbb{R}^{4\times 1\times n\times n}$, with
+We can apply Equation \ref{eq:fouriersvd} to obtain the singular values of $h^{[i]}$.
+Equation \ref{eq:stridesplit} is analogous to the equation of a convolutional layer with 4 input channels, and 1 output channel.
+The operator norm of a convolutional layer can be computed by means of a tensor $P\in\mathbb{R}^{4\times 1\times n\times n}$ \citep{googlebrain}

 According to Theorem 6 of \cite{googlebrain}, the spectral norm of the convolutional layer equals the maximum of the singular values of the $4\times 1$ matrices $P_{:,:,i,j}$.
 Since the matrices are single-column, their singular value equals their $L_2$-norm.
 Therefore, the spectral norm of $h$ equals